intersystems/language-server/README.md

 ### Custom Themes

-To create your own custom color theme that provides coloring for InterSystems semantic tokens or modify your exisiting theme to do so, use the [semanticHighlighting and semanticTokenColors settings](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#theming) in your theme definition json file.
+To create your own custom color theme that provides coloring for InterSystems semantic tokens or modify your existing theme to do so, use the [semanticHighlighting and semanticTokenColors settings](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#theming) in your theme definition json file.
 For example:

 ```json
 "semanticHighlighting": true,